Valentine’s Day Magic Paper Towel Experiment

 Paper towel with heart drawn on top.

-Note: I used a coloured Sharpie because I happened to have it on hand, but if all you have is black, that can work too!
+Note: I used a colored Sharpie because I happened to have it on hand, but if all you have is black, that can work too!

 3. Unfold Paper Towel